Ontario Express: History

 Ontario Express first started operations on July 15, 1987 as a regional feeder airline for Canadian Airlines based at the Toronto Pearson International Airport.
+It began service to Hamilton in March 1989.
 This was a way to apply the newly designed commercial aviation strategy at the time: use smaller aircraft to gather passengers from various locations and "feed" the main airline which would then carry those passengers worldwide.
 The term "feeder airline" became a standard in all commercial aviation.
 The other term employed was a "spoke and wheel" type of organization, the spoke being the centre where all the feeder airlines would fly in the passengers from around the area.
 Operations started with 4 Jetstream 31 aircraft, manufactured by British Aerospace.
 ATR 42 aircraft, built by a Franco-Italian consortium Avions de transport régional, were added to the fleet in 1988.
 Ontario Express was the first airline to import and operate those 2 aircraft in Canada.
 The first cities that were connected to Toronto were: Windsor, Sault Ste.
 Marie, Sarnia, London, Kingston, Thunder Bay, Ottawa, and Sudbury.